NYC Ferry: Schedules and shuttle buses

 NYC Ferry operates three shuttle bus routes.
-One was taken over preexisting NY Waterway service to the East 34th Street landing.
-The others are brand-new services to the Rockaway landing, which is at Beach 108th Street.
+Two routes provide service to the Rockaway landing, which is at Beach 108th Street.
 One route goes west to Jacob Riis Park, while a second was originally planned for operation between the ferry landing and Beach 67th Street, but was ultimately extended eastward.
 The Environmental Impact Statement provided for an extension of the Beach 67th Street bus to Beach 31st Street via Rockaway Beach Boulevard and Beach Channel Drive, but de Blasio's office said that extending the bus further would cause a bus fleet shortage, resulting in passengers missing their boats.
 In May 2019, as part of a three-month pilot program, a nonstop shuttle bus route was created between the Rockaway landing and Far Rockaway–Mott Avenue station.

-Critical reception

-Praise
+The third route travels between the Throggs Neck dock and the Ferry Point Park parking lot.
+Another route previously provided shuttle bus service to the East 34th Street landing and was taken over from a preexisting NY Waterway route, but was discontinued in April 2024 due to low ridership.

+Impact

+Reception

 There has been both praise and criticism for the ferry service.
-The editorial board in the local newspaper AM New York praised the NYC Ferry system's affordability and stated that if done correctly, the ferry "could be far more enjoyable than a subway ride".
-It urged city officials to consider what routes to prioritize for Phase 1 service in 2017.
+The editorial board in the local newspaper amNewYork praised the NYC Ferry system's affordability and stated that if done correctly, the ferry "could be far more enjoyable than a subway ride".
 Politicians such as City Councilman Vincent Gentile and State Senator Marty Golden also lauded the fact that the ferry would bring service to places, such as southwest Brooklyn, that are underserved by transportation.
+Conversely, the ferry system has been criticized for mainly benefiting the well-off and for serving gentrifying waterfront areas such as Williamsburg.
+Most of the ferry stops were placed in areas where the annual income is higher than the city average.
+When the system opened, it did not serve Staten Island, and one writer for the Staten Island Advance noted that the then-planned Stapleton route was not only unfunded but also redundant to the existing Staten Island Ferry.

-In July 2017, after the ferry had opened, a commentator for the news website CityLab called the NYC Ferry system's "customer-oriented amenities" a "key to transit’s future."
+In July 2017, after the ferry had opened, a commentator for the news website CityLab called the NYC Ferry system's "customer-oriented amenities" a "key to transit's future."
 The writer noted that some of the high-quality amenities included snacks and drinks, an advanced ticketing system, connections to shuttle buses at certain terminals, and ferry workers who provided customer service—in contrast to the Metropolitan Transportation Authority, which she said "blames riders for its staggering decline in reliability" over the previous year.
-A reporter for Curbed NY wrote in September 2017 that the East River route was "worth the $2.75 fare, especially if you’re a person who loves architecture", owing to its waterfront views of landmarks along the river.
+A reporter for Curbed NY wrote in September 2017 that the East River route was "worth the $2.75 fare, especially if you're a person who loves architecture", owing to its waterfront views of landmarks along the river.

-Criticism

-The ferry system has been criticized for mainly benefiting the well-off and for serving gentrifying waterfront areas such as Williamsburg.
-Most of the ferry stops were placed in areas where the annual income is higher than the city average.
-Additional criticism arose from the fact that the ferry system was not definitively planned to serve Staten Island.
-One writer for the Staten Island Advance noted that the only proposed NYC Ferry route to Staten Island, the Stapleton route, was not only unfunded but also redundant to the existing Staten Island Ferry.